KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Essentials/Essentials-Article.md

     )
 }

 This article describes essential types, models, and views that KeyboardKit provides.
-See the <doc:Getting-Started> guide for information on how to set up your main app and keyboard extension for KeyboardKit.
+See the <doc:Getting-Started-Article> guide for information on how to set up your main app and keyboard extension for KeyboardKit.

 👑 [KeyboardKit Pro][Pro] unlocks a lot of additional, essential Pro features.
 Information about Pro features can be found further down.